 Cost of Living in Minnesota

 The Twin Cities area is a thriving metropolis offering many urban amenities.
-We estimate annual living expenses for a single student at $16,000, but lifestyle choices could reduce or increase this amount considerably.
+Living expenses, including room and board, for fall/spring are estimated at $23,752, but lifestyle choices could reduce or increase this amount considerably.

-Housing expenses are consistently low in Minneapolis, with the average cost of a one-bedroom apartment at $899/month.
-SPH students live in apartments near campus and throughout the Twin Cities area.
-The university’s Housing & Residential Life posts off-campus housing options.
+School of Public Health (SPH) students live in apartments near campus and throughout the Twin Cities area.
+The University’s Housing & Residential Life lists both on- and off-campus housing options.

 Parking: Ramps, meters and parking lots are options for those who drive to campus.
 Students can enter a lottery for on-campus contract parking space.
-Parking facilities are available on both the St. Paul and Minneapolis campus, as well as both East and West Banks.
+Information about parking is available through Parking and Transportation Services.

-Biking: The University of Minnesota was named a Platinum Bicycle Friendly University by the League of American Bicyclists.
-The University’s biking community grows annually and many students enjoy biking to and from campus.
+Biking: The University of Minnesota is nationally recognized for being bicycle friendly and was named a Platinum Bicycle Friendly University by the League of American Bicyclists.
+Many students, faculty, staff, and visitors get around campus using this healthy and cost effective transportation option.

 Note: The University of Minnesota mandates all international students and their dependents be covered by the University-sponsored health plan while studying in the United States.